-Over the past 25 years, Field Epidemiology Training Programmes (FETP) has been established in over 55 countries worldwide.
-These programs are based upon the U.S. Centers for Disease Control and Prevention (CDC) 2-year residency training program in applied epidemiology, which started in the 1950’s.
+Field Epidemiology Training Programmes (FETP) has been established in over 55 countries worldwide.
+These programs are based upon the U.S. Centers for Disease Control and Prevention (CDC) 2-year residency training program in applied epidemiology, which commenced in the 1950’s.
 The primary goal of these training programs is to develop field-trained epidemiologists who are competent in the practical application of epidemiological methods in a wide range of public health problems in their respective areas.

 FETP residents are trained to conduct epidemiologic investigations and to manage programs public health surveillance nationally and where required, regionally.

 Recent SAFETP Investigations

 Increased cases of diarrhoeal illness in Swaziland, July 2014

 Acute Gastroenteritis Cases at a Home for Abandoned Children, Johannesburg, South Africa 2014